Mende people: Ndoli jowei

 Ndoli jowei is the principal spirit for celebration, although she also appears on other occasions besides celebrations.
 In Sande initiation, there are three major events in which the ndoli jowei appear publicly.
 The first occurs 1–3 days after the initiates have been taken into the bush to be circumcised.
 This event is known as yaya gbegbi.

 At this time the ndoli jowei comes into town with a group of Sande women while the initiates stay in the bush recovering from their operations.
 The women come into town to tell men they have initiated people into Sande.
 They go through the town waving leaves and gathering food and other supplies that they need.

 Ndoli jowei does not dance on this occasion because it is not yet time for celebration.
 She is there only as a reminder of the powerful medicine which has been summoned by the Sande session.
 This validates the unruly behavior of the Sande women.

 The next time ndoli jowei appears is at a minor feast called Kpete gbula yombo le or Sowo mba yili gbi.
 At this occasion, an announcement is made to inform people of the date for the gani celebration; which is the last event of the Sande initiation that ndoli jowei appears at.
 At this time, the new initiates are brought into town for the first time since the initiation process began; accompanied by ndoli jowei.
 This is a happy occasion where dances are performed by both the maskers and the initiates.

+Ndoli jowei masks can be found in various museums.
+The British Museum has a raffia and cotton wood mask in its possession.
+The estimated date of production of this particular mask is between 1880 and 1886.
+It has been part of numerous exhibitions.
+Previous exhibitions of the British Museum's Ndoli Jowei piece are as follows: